WILL (future simple)

 “She will be late every time!”
 Here, the speaker is expressing frustration or disapproval about a recurring situation.

 “They will argue about everything!”
-In this case, the speaker is expressing exasperation or disapproval about a habitual behavior.
+In this case, the speaker expresses exasperation or disapproval about a habitual behavior.

 In all these examples, the use of “will” expresses the speaker’s strong feelings (often of annoyance or disapproval) about someone’s repeated behavior.